Autumn 1 – Rotten Romans

 In Autumn 1, we will discover what Romans brought to Britain and recognise key events in Roman history.
-Through the children’s English work we will explore life as a Roman soldier and introduce the children to some Latin vocabulary.
+Through the children’s English work we will explore the impact Julius Caesar had on Rome and the significant events surrounding him.
 Children will have the opportunity to research famous artwork and design and create their own mosaics using a range of materials.
-We will have a visit from a Roman person to learn about life as a Roman.
+Furthermore, we will have a visit from a Roman person to learn about life as a Roman.

 Autumn 2 – Vicious Vikings

-In this topic the children will be learning what life was like in Britain when the Saxons and the Vikings invaded.
-They will be stepping into the shoes of an Anglo-Saxon warrior and they will be discovering all about Viking market towns during their visit to Murton Park.
-They will get creative in Design and Technology when making jewellery and weaponry.
-In Geography, the children will be looking at the location of different settlements and homes that were built.
-The children will have the opportunity to participate in some drama activities and will be writing a short story using descriptive devices.
+Within this topic, the children will be learning what life was like in Britain when the Saxons and the Vikings invaded.
+They will be stepping into the shoes of an Anglo-Saxon warrior and they will be discovering all about Viking market towns during their visit to Danelaw Village.
+They will get creative in Design and Technology when making a traditional Viking Longboat.
+In Geography, the children will be looking at the location of different settlements and homes that were built as well as the countries from which the Vikings came, and invaded.
+Finally, the children will have the opportunity to participate in some drama activities and will be writing a short story using descriptive devices.

 Spring 1 – Blue Abyss